Mayotte: A Need to Rethink Urban Development

 Anthony Goreau-Ponceaud, University of Bordeaux; Fahad Idaroussi Tsimanda, University of Montpellier and Olivier Chadoin, ENSAP Bordeaux

 As recently as fifty years ago, the landscape of Mayotte was rural.
 Homes were primarily built of wood and/or earth, with roofs made of coconut leaves or raffia.
-The island’s few permanent structures were found in a handful of towns such as Dzaoudzi and Pamandzi.
-The huts built using natural materials (earth and plant fibers) and their banga (traditional outbuildings) were gradually replaced by permanent housing with the creation of the Société Immobilière de Mayotte (SIM) and the SIM housing project, initially designed to address the elimination of substandard housing and the arrival of numerous civil servants.
+The island’s few permanent structures were located in a handful of towns such as Dzaoudzi and Pamandzi.
+The huts built using natural materials (earth and plant fibers) and their banga (traditional thatched roofs) were gradually replaced by permanent housing with the creation of the Société Immobilière de Mayotte (SIM) and the SIM housing project, initially designed to address the elimination of substandard housing and the arrival of numerous civil servants.
 Over the past three decades, given the sharp increase in population and the rise in the standard of living, a new form of multi-story housing has emerged, constructed with imported materials (concrete blocks, cement, sheet metal).

 Despite this trend toward modernization, beginning in the 1990s, other types of precarious housing—often described as informal or irregular—spread across the entire island, developing primarily on the outskirts of village and urban centers.
 Slums that form the outlines of distinct neighborhoods, each with its own history and sense of time, where narrow alleys open onto public spaces.
 Neighborhoods that are home to populations that are administratively diverse and too poor to qualify for public housing.